-- a.
-The agency estimates that proposed rule changes will not increase or decrease costs to state agencies for compliance with the rules. - b.
-The agency estimates that proposed rule changes will not increase or decrease costs to units of local government for compliance with the rules. - 2.
-Cost of compliance effect on small business (ORS 183.336): - a.
+a.
+The agency estimates that proposed rule changes will not increase or decrease costs to state agencies for compliance with the rules. b.
+The agency estimates that proposed rule changes will not increase or decrease costs to units of local government for compliance with the rules.
+2.Cost of compliance effect on small business (ORS 183.336):

+a.
 Estimate the number of small businesses and types of business and industries with small businesses subject to the rule: The businesses affected by the proposed rule amendments are sign language interpreters and health care providers.
-The agency does not have any data on the number of sign language interpreters or health care providers in Oregon, but estimates that all sign language interpreters and more than 5,000 Oregon medical providers are small businesses. - b.
-Projected reporting, recordkeeping and other administrative activities required for compliance, including costs of professional services: The agency estimates that adoption of the proposed amendments will not increase costs to small businesses for reporting, recordkeeping, other administrative activities, or professional services required for compliance. - c.
+The agency does not have any data on the number of sign language interpreters or health care providers in Oregon, but estimates that all sign language interpreters and more than 5,000 Oregon medical providers are small businesses. b.
+Projected reporting, recordkeeping and other administrative activities required for compliance, including costs of professional services: The agency estimates that adoption of the proposed amendments will not increase costs to small businesses for reporting, recordkeeping, other administrative activities, or professional services required for compliance. c.
 Equipment, supplies, labor and increased administration required for compliance: The agency estimates that adoption of the proposed amendments will not increase costs to small businesses for equipment, supplies, labor, or increased administration required for compliance.

-How were small businesses involved in the development of this rule?
+DESCRIBE HOW SMALL BUSINESSES WERE INVOLVED IN THE DEVELOPMENT OF THESE RULE(S):

 The agency sent notice to more than 4,500 stakeholders, including representatives of small businesses, seeking input regarding these amendments.
+WAS AN ADMINISTRATIVE RULE ADVISORY COMMITTEE CONSULTED?
+NO IF NOT, WHY NOT?